zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

 ## Step 3: Data Preparation ##
 In this step we will perform some data prepartion steps to make data set ready for visualizatuion.

 1. Complete data set is created in step1.
-Now on Home Screen , click on "data".
+Now on Home Screen, click on "Data".
     ![](./images/oascdb1.18.png " ")

 2. Select the dataset **Financials Complete Data set** (created in step1).